zohaib-sarwar-confiz/monitor_it/README.md

 ## Initializer Configuration

-MonitorIt is used as a rack middleware and you have to do some changes in config/initializers/monitor_it.rb, replace 'AppName' with your application name, replace 'localhost' with the domain name at which MonitorData application is running and replace '3000' with port on which MonitorData application is listening.
+MonitorIt is used as a rack middleware and you have to do some changes in config/initializers/monitor_it.rb file, replace 'AppName' with your application name, replace 'localhost' with the domain name at which MonitorData application is running and replace '3000' with port on which MonitorData application is listening.

 ## Install MonitorData